 You can offer your pooch beef Prosciutto as they are a good supplement to your dog’s diet.
 Beef Prosciutto also provides nutritional value to your pup unlike Prosciutto from pork.
 Beef Prosciutto makes for a great treat since it is wet and smooth meat in the form of prosciutto pate.

-As a dog owner myself, I try to only give my two pups canine-friendly treats such as the one below and they love this:
+As a dog owner myself, I try to only give my two pups canine-friendly treats and they both love these and are always begging for more:

 This real beef flavor dog snack is soft and chewy.
 It is flavorful and moist and will leave your dog wanting more!